tohnip/ds-project/Industry track.md

 ### Backend
 The backend, including the API routes and load balancing logic, were done in Python, using the Flask framework.

+## Instructions to run locally
+Idk Docker, you can add this section.

 ## Results of the tests:
 Detailed description of the system evaluation
 Evaluate your implementation using selected criteria, for example: